Demodectic Mange in Dogs

 Mange is a parasitic skin disease caused by microscopic mites.
 Two different mange mites cause skin disease in dogs.
-One lives just under the surface of the skin, while the other resides deep in the hair follicles.
+One lives just under the surface of the skin (sarcoptic mange - see handout “Sarcoptic Mange in Dogs” for more information), while the other resides in the hair follicles (demodectic mange).
 Although both mites share similar characteristics, there are also important differences.
 It is important not to confuse the two types of mange because they have different causes, treatments, and prognoses.

 What causes demodectic mange?

-Demodectic mange, sometimes just called "demodex" or "red mange", is the most common form of mange in dogs.
-It is caused by the Demodex canis, a parasite that lives in the hair follicles of dogs.
+Demodectic mange is caused by Demodex canis, a parasitic mite that lives in the hair follicles of dogs.
 Under the microscope, this mite is shaped like a cigar with eight legs.
+Demodectic mange, sometimes just called ‘demodex’ or ‘red mange’, is the most common form of mange in dogs.

 "As long as the body's immune system is functioning properly, these mites cause no harm. "